txt/se16/syllabus.md

 + Mid-term: Tuesday, March15, 20 marks
 + Final exam: 30 marks
-+ Project: due Feb1, Mar1, Apr1, May1, for grades 5,5,25,15 marks
++ Project: due Feb1, Mar1, Apr1, May1, for grades 5,10,20,15 marks (respectively)
-      + The Feb, Mar reports will be short progress statements towards the April, May deliverables.
+      + The Feb, Mar reports will be progress statements towards the April deliverables.
-      + The Apr1 work will be (1) a talk to the class (10 marks) and (2) a report document (15 marks);
+      + The Apr1 work will be (1) a talk to the class (10 marks) and (2) a report document (10 marks);
 	  + The May1 deliverable (worth 15 marks) will be a report of the form shown [here](https://github.com/CSC510-2015-Axitron/project2)

 The following grade scale will be used: